ilkaymueller/Data_Analysis_Projects/Sales/README.md

 ## Process and Libraries
 ### Process
-All files for the data were in csv format.
+Data was in a feather format.
 I analyzed the data with Python in Jupyter Notebook.
  <li> 1.Data collected
  <li>2.Data Exploring/Cleaning 🔍
  <li>3.Data Transformation 📦